 Electronic Engineering (Instrumentation & Control) Foundation Degree

 This course has been written to provide you with a wide technical background to support a range of careers in electronic and control engineering.
 Instrumentation and Control Engineers design, install, and maintain electronics and control equipment for a wide range of industries in the sector including vehicle manufacture, aerospace, food and beverage production, transport, IT and leisure.
 The course has a strong technical element that will help you develop the skills you need to succeed.
 If you are employed in the industry this course will provide you with advanced knowledge and skills which will enhance your career prospects.
-If you are not employed, the course will provide you with a good grounding to help you to find employment in the field.

 In your first year, your study will include a range of subjects at Level 4 providing a good grounding in the fundamentals.
 This includes maths, electrical and electronic principles, electronics and management.
 You will also design electronic circuits and test them by simulation, develop programmes using Arduino systems and program PLCs which are widely used to control processes in the industry.